HOME | ABOUT ES | The t(11;22) | RESEARCH | FULL TEXT ARTICLE LINKS | REFERENCES | CONTACT

 Regarding 11/22 and Breast Cancer

 Those of you who have been a part of our group for a period of time will be aware of past articles which have suggested a link between breast cancer and being a carrier of the 11/22 translocation.
 Here are references regarding this.
+While our own study with Dr. Carter in 2010 showed there was no increased risk, breast cancer is common enough and women should be aware of this risk and perform regular self-screening and mammograms as suggested by their physicians.

 1. Wieland I, Muschke P, Volleth M, Ropke A, Pelz AF, Stumm M, Wieacker P. High incidence of familial breast cancer segregates with constitutional t(11;22)(q23;q11).
 Genes Chromosomes Cancer.
 2006 Oct;45(10):945-9.